2021-2024 Water and wastewater rates

 Why are taxes so high for residents that have wells and septic systems.
 Then we also pay for garbage collection.
 Then to top it off the recycling services have taken multiple steps backwards.
 I cant believ some of the items I now have to put in the garbage.
 This needs to move forward

-Kathleen asked over 3 years ago
+Kathleen asked about 4 years ago

 Water and wastewater charges are a “user pay” system and are not included in the calculation of a resident’s taxes.
 Residents are billed monthly for water and wastewater charges, and the money received is only used to pay for the water and wastewater systems in their community.